Last Updated on March 12, 2022 by Janine

 This face and body sunscreen from Raw Elements comes in a convenient, packable tin.

 The active ingredient here is zinc oxide and you’ll recognize all the other items on the ingredient list.
 It is water-resistant for up to 80 minutes and the packaging is recyclable.
-This doubles as a daily moisturizer which is perfect for dry skin.
+This doubles as a daily moisturizer and is perfect for dry skin.

-This reef safe sunscreen is thick and creamy and takes a bit of time to apply to your whole body.
+This reef-safe sunscreen is thick and creamy and takes a bit of time to apply to your whole body.
 However, if you take your time putting it on then it truly works and you shouldn’t burn.
 Make sure to reapply if you’re staying in the sun for long periods of time or have sensitive skin though.

-Pros: works well for all skin types, stays on skin well Cons: expensive
+Pros: Works well for all skin types, stays on skin well Cons: expensive

 2. All Good SPF 30 Sport Sunscreen

-Another non-nano zinc oxide based formula, this sunblock by All Good is thinner than Raw Elements and should also be water-resistant for 80 minutes.
+Another non-nano zinc oxide-based formula, this sunblock by All Good is thinner than Raw Elements and should also be water-resistant for 80 minutes.
 Many people have found that it works better if you moisturize your skin before applying.